Even the most careful drivers occasionally make mistakes. By designing and building safer roads, we can reduce the risk and severity of crashes.

-The safety of WA's regional road network needs urgent attention - that's why we're calling on Government to fund a Regional Road Safety Package which would fast-track crucial safety treatments to 17,000 kilometres of our regional roads.
+The safety of WA's regional road network needs urgent attention - that's why we're calling on Government to fully fund a Regional Road Safety Program which would fast-track crucial safety treatments to 17,000 kilometres of our regional roads.

 RAC's position on safer roads

 RAC advocates for all Western Australians, whether they are a driver, passenger, cyclist, motorcyclist, pedestrian or public transport user.

 These documents outline our public policy positions, and what we are calling on from the State and Federal Governments to support better mobility for Western Australians.

 Motorist Taxation Revenue & Spending 2019 (PDF 1.4MB)